 What is CBD, or cannabidiol?

 CBD is the second major cannabinoid in the cannabis plant (concentrations range from 10% to 16%).
 It is not psychoactive, meaning it cannot alter your state of mind in a way to disrupt your day-to-day functioning.
 Quite contrary, CBD reduces and regulates the effects of THC.
 The only trait THC and CBD share is that both are cannabinoids and both affect the endocannabinoid receptors in the brain.
 Research on its potential benefits is still in early phases, but there is strong evidence that CBD has unique qualities that can make it an important part of our routine.
-It advances the functioning of the endocannabinoid system thereby improving and maintaining physical and mental well-being.

 What is CBG, or cannabigerol?